Pxtl/BigVariant/Docs/PxtlCa.BigVariant.Core.GeneratedXmlDoc.md

 ---
+#### Property BigVariant.SqlTypeEnum

+ CLR-API property to fetch the SqlType of the underlying Value as an Enum

+---
 #### Property BigVariant.Type

  The SQL CLR Type of the BigVariant, as a String accessible from SQL.
 See https://msdn.microsoft.com/en-us/library/ms131092.aspx for information about the types.